awaitly vs Effect

 The Abstraction-Level Difference

-awaitly is application-level.
+awaitly is closer to application-level orchestration.
 It’s a minimal effect abstraction layered directly on top of JavaScript: async/await, Result types, and a step engine.
 No custom runtime.
 Architecture lives in values (deps, config, store), not in a capability graph.

-That’s not “Effect minus runtime” — it’s a different layer of the stack. awaitly is a deliberately minimal computation model for TypeScript applications: one type for async + errors + environment, without a runtime.
+That’s not “Effect minus runtime” — it’s a different layer of the stack. awaitly is a deliberately minimal computation model for TypeScript applications: a small model for async workflows, typed errors, and value-level dependencies — without a custom runtime.
 Effect is the tool when you want the runtime and the full type-level encoding of capabilities.

 Philosophy Comparison